 This is just the tip of the iceberg.
 It is suggested that you bring in someone who is extremely organized and knowledgeable of warehouse workflow and processes.

 There are a number of ways to place your inventory within your new warehouse space, so make sure you choose the method that is right for your business.

 If you’re new to warehousing and storage, you’re probably familiar with a mix of bulk storage and pallet racks; however, different methods have been implemented over the years to increase storage capacity.
 For instance, storage can be created across aisles, over work areas, or above docks.

 Storage organization really comes down to your business process.
 As such, be clear about your overall business plan when implementing your storage capabilities.
 You may want to consider hiring a professional organizer that is experienced in organizing inventory and warehouse spaces.

 Planning can be tedious, but it is critical to the long-term organization of your warehouse.
 Do not take this process lightly.

 The plan should include tasks and milestones, colleagues involved, resources needed, and time needed to execute each deliverable.
 Be as detailed as possible.
 The more information is written down, the better off you’ll be.
 This plan needs to be specific in order to ensure an organized practice for the future.

 Hire a Commercial Real Estate Firm

 As mentioned previously, warehouse or industrial space is becoming hard to find.
 Don’t leave your search up to luck.
 Hire the best team to discover your next warehouse.
-With 80 years in the Central Ohio commercial real estate market, we know how to find your company the perfect warehouse space in Columbus, Ohio and throughout Central Ohio.
-Contact one of our CRE brokers today at 614-221-4286.
+With 80 years in the Central Ohio commercial real estate market, we know how to find your company the most suitable warehouse space in Columbus, Ohio and throughout Central Ohio.
+Contact one of our CRE brokers to start your search today at 614-221-4286.